 While her musical inspirations stem from classical, fiddle, and rock music, being raised in a musical family built her interest and supported her thirst the learn and perfect her craft.
 Throughout her youth, Rosemary played in youth orchestras and string ensembles which provided her with a great platform to experience live performance and work with a variety of other talented musicians.

 Rosemary took her love of music into her post-secondary education at Cambrian College in Sudbury where she graduated with a diploma in violin performance.
 While studying at Cambrian, Rosemary played with the North Bay Symphony Orchestra and Haledette Trio.

-After moving to the Hamilton area Rosemary formed Rosetta Strings, a duo that performs classical music as well as pop music with a unique personal style.
-Rosetta Strings has performed at weddings and other events throughout Ontario and has grown into a trio and quartet as necessary for specific events.
+After moving to the Hamilton area Rosemary formed Rosetta Strings, a strings duo that performs classical music as well as pop music with a unique personal style.
+Rosetta Strings has performed at weddings and other events throughout Ontario and has grown into a trio and quartet as necessary for special events.

 Rosemary also works as a freelance musician throughout the Hamilton/Burlington areas contributing to albums and live shows with some of Southern Ontario’s best musicians.

-This year Rosemary established two new orchestra ensembles for the Burlington area, which combines students from her numerous endeavours and provides them with the opportunity to explore the world of chamber music, and to practice and perform with other string musicians.
+Rosemary established two new orchestra ensembles for the Burlington area, which combines students from her numerous endeavours and provides them with the opportunity to explore the world of chamber music, and to practice and perform with other string musicians.

 Overall, Rosemary is a musician that through hard work and dedication has achieved a place in the music industry that allows her to learn, teach others, and enjoy every day with beautiful notes in the air.
 She is strongly dedicated to teaching privately, preparing students for concerts and their examinations, and motivating all ages to love, appreciate and play music.
 Some of her positions, recognitions and accreditations include: